 - Since an air compressor is an electrical device and mostly metallic, always keep it dry.
 Moisture may cause short-circuiting or rusting of some components, which can inhibit the air compressor’s performance.

 The pressure you need depends on how you intend to use your compressor.
 If you are planning to use your compressor for inflating tires, the pressure you need depends on the requirements of your tires (30 to 35 PSI for passenger vehicles).
 However, you may need much more pressure if you are planning on using air-powered tools (more than 100 PSI).

 Q: Is a 6-gallon air compressor considered portable?

 Yes, most 6-gallon air compressors are highly portable.
 If you notice in your Product Review section, the 6-gallon air compressors weigh between 30-40 pounds, making them one of the most versatile portable air compressors on the market.

 Q: Can I add an extra tank to my compressor?

-Q: What is a duty cycle in an air compressor?
+Q: What is a duty cycle in a portable air compressor for cars?

 A duty cycle refers to the amount of time that a compressor can be operated in a given time period at 100 PSI and a standard temperature of 72 degrees Fahrenheit.
 The higher the duty cycle, the better the compressor can handle heavy use.